Exasol R Package

 Close connection

-When done, close the database connection.
+When done, use the dbDisconnect command to close the database connection.

 dbDisconnect(exaconn)